-I had a charter and we were Siesta Key fall fishing.
-My clients were experiencing hot action as we were anchored up-tide of a large grass flat in 6' of water in Sarasota Bay.
+I had a Siesta Key fall fishing charter.
+My clients were experiencing hot action as we were anchored up-tide of a large grass flat in 6′ of water in Sarasota Bay.
 I had the fish chummed up with live pilchards and just about every bait that hit the water got inhaled.
 Spanish mackerel, trout, jacks, snapper and more kept the rods bent.
 Then, Chelsey hooked something that put up a more determined battle, staying deep and keeping the identity a mystery.
 After several moments the mystery was solved a large speckled trout came to the net.
 This is what autumn fishing charters is all about!

 The shallow waters inshore will be very productive in early autumn as the water cools off.
 Speckled trout will move from deeper grass in 6′ to 10′ of water to the bars, potholes, and over grass flats in water between 2′ and 4′ deep.
 They will feed on the schools of bait fish that will concentrate in these locations.
 Snook will also begin their fall migration, moving from the passes to the same type on inshore spots.

 Live bait when fall fishing Siesta Key

 Live bait is tough to beat when it comes to catching numbers of fish and several techniques work well.
 The easiest is the time-proven live shrimp under a popping cork.
 The depth should be set so that the shrimp floats a few feet above the submerged grass.
 The rig is cast out, allowed to sit a few moments, then the rod tip is twitched sharply, resulting in a “pop”, which attracts the game fish to the helpless shrimp.